 logCPUEt~ N(logDtxt, yt, σe2), Eq.
 13

-where, Dt[xt, yt] is the predicted density at a given vertex i located at the points [x, y] on the triangulation network (Fig. 2), σe is the standard deviation of the observation error, and CPUEt are the CPUE observations located in the triangulation vertex i in year t.
-Dt+1 and CPUEt+1 are statistically-independent of Dt-1 and CPUEt-1 conditional on a fixed value for Dt and CPUEt.
+where, Dt[xt, yt] is the predicted density at a given vertex i located at the points [x, y] on the triangulation mesh (Fig. 2), σe is the standard deviation of the observation error, and CPUEt are the CPUE observations located in the triangulation vertex i in year t.

 GMRF matrices were computed using functions available in the INLA package (Rue et al., 2014; Illian et al., 2012) implemented in the R statistical software environment (R Core Team, 2014).
 A single triangulation network (Fig. 2), created via the inla.mesh.2d function, was used to facilitate the comparisons across species.
 Nodes for the triangulation network were specified using locations of the raw data, with nodes added and removed according to arguments controlling the tradeoff between variance and precision.
 Subsequently, INLA was used to calculate the precision matrix of the GMRF